Ä¢¹½ÊÓÆµÍø

 • Food must be clearly labeled and include ingredients.

-• Consumers must be in/armed by a clearly visible placecard at the sale or service location that “the foods were prepared in a kitchen that is not inspected by the Idaho Department of Health.”
+• Consumers must be informed by a clearly visible place card at the sale or service location that states the foods were prepared in a kitchen that is not inspected by the Idaho Department of Health.

 Taking Cash or Card Payments for Fundraisers

-If clubs want the ability to offer change for cash purchases and/or would like the ability to take card payments then please indicate this need when completing the Purchase Request for Supplies, Fundraisers, and Events form.
+If clubs want the ability to offer change for cash purchases and/or would like the ability to take card payments then please indicate this need when completing the Event Request form.

-• Change Funds must be requested through the event request process.
-If your event requires a cash box, request it in the Fundraising Section.
-This will forward the request to the Student Engagement Office for review.
-Once approved, it is the club's responsibility to respond to student accounts emails regarding a scheduled pickup and return of cash box.
+• Once approved, it is the club's responsibility to respond to student accounts emails regarding a scheduled pickup and return of cash box.

-• The Deposit Form and the funds from the event must be turned into the Student Accounts Cashier.
-The Student Accounts Cashier and club advisor or designated club officer must each count and confirm the amount that will be deposited to the account printed on the deposit form.
+• The Student Accounts cashier and club advisor or designated club officer must each count and confirm the amount that will be deposited to the account printed on the deposit form.

-• Revenue over $200 needs to be deposited at one of the One Stops within one (1) business day.
+• Revenue over $200 must be deposited at a One Stop Student Services location within one (1) business day.

-• Revenue less than $200 needs to be deposited at a One Stop with three (3) business days.
+• Revenue less than $200 needs to be deposited at a One Stop Student Services location within three (3) business days.

-• Reminder: do not deposit the funds you received for the cash box.
+• Do not deposit the funds you received for the cash box.

 Collecting Sales Tax

-CWI clubs and organizations are subject to Idaho State Tax Commission Laws.
-Recognized Clubs & Organizations fall under the College’s Reseller Permit and as such the Business Office will report any sales and pay the sales tax to the state.
+CWI clubs are subject to Idaho State Tax Commission laws.
+Recognized clubs fall under the College’s reseller permit and, as such, the Business Office will report any sales and pay the sales tax to the state.
 The following are some basic guidelines to consider:

 • Revenue from events that charge admission will be taxed.
-"Suggested donation of $3.00" is an admission fee and is taxable.
-A suggested price may NOT be posted, advertised or otherwise noted to be considered a donation.
+A "suggested donation of $3" is an admission fee and is taxable.
+A suggested price may not be posted, advertised, or otherwise noted to be considered a donation.

 • If the club does not want to charge sales tax on the sales or event cost, they must calculate 6% of total proceeds, and that amount will be paid to the state of Idaho as sales tax.